FailAcademy/learning/wdp-vancouver/_lessons/week-01/01-intro-to-html.md

 ## Learning Objectives

+__Your Computer__

+- Build a repertoire of keyboard shortcuts
+- Learn how to use Spotlight
+- Understand the basics of a filesystem
+- Understand how productivity apps can speed workflow
+- Parctice navigating between applications
+- Practice using multiple desktops

+__HTML__

 - Define what a mark-up language is and the function of HTML on the web.
 - Write well-structured HTML by properly nesting elements and applying appropriate attributes to them.
 - Use basic HTML elements including headings, paragraphs, links, and lists.